Joe Gallo: Release from prison and Second Colombo War

 Gallo soon became a part of New York high society.
-His connection started when actor Jerry Orbach played the inept mobster Kid Sally Palumbo in the 1971 film The Gang That Couldn't Shoot Straight, a role based loosely on Gallo.

-After his release, Colombo and Joseph Yacovelli invited Gallo to a peace meeting with an offering of $1,000.
+His connection started when actor Jerry Orbach played the inept mobster Kid Sally Palumbo in the film The Gang That Couldn't Shoot Straight (1971), a role based loosely on Gallo.
+Following his release, Colombo and Joseph Yacovelli invited Gallo to a peace meeting with an offering of $1,000.
 Gallo reportedly told the family representatives that he was not bound by the 1963 peace agreement and demanded $100,000 to settle the dispute, which Colombo refused.
-On June 28, 1971, at the second League rally in Columbus Circle in Manhattan, Colombo was shot three times, once being in the head, by an African-American gunman named Jerome A. Johnson; Johnson was immediately killed by Colombo's bodyguards.
-Colombo survived the shooting, but was paralyzed until his death in May 1978.
-Although many in the Colombo family blamed Gallo for the shooting, the police eventually concluded that Johnson was a lone gunman after they had questioned Gallo.
+On June 28, 1971, at an IACRL rally in Columbus Circle, Colombo was shot three times, once being in the head, by an African-American gunman named Jerome A. Johnson; Johnson was immediately killed by Colombo's bodyguards.
+Colombo survived the shooting but was paralyzed until his death in May 1978.
+Although many in the Colombo family blamed Gallo for the shooting, police eventually concluded that Johnson was a lone gunman after they had questioned Gallo.
 The Colombo leadership was convinced that Gallo ordered the murder after his falling out with the family.